sass/sass/accepted/deprecations-api.d.ts.md

 the compiler must ignore it.

 The compiler should convert any string passed here to a `Deprecation` by indexing `Deprecations`.
+If an invalid deprecation ID is passed here, the compiler must emit a warning.

-The compiler must error if an obsolete deprecation or `deprecations['user-authored']` is included here.
-It must emit a warning if a future deprecation is included here, but silencing it takes precedence over `futureDeprecations` enabling it.
+The compiler must emit a warning if any non-active deprecation is included here.
+If a future deprecation is included both here and in `futureDeprecations`, then silencing it takes precedence.

 ```ts
 silenceDeprecations?: DeprecationOrId[];